-When you hire me to support you in your unique journey.
-I will meet you at any point of need, with my bag of offerings.
+When you hire me to support you in your unique journey I will meet you at any point of need, with my basket of offerings.

 My professional path and training

 After completing my Bachelor of Nursing, I started my journey in Palmerston North within community nursing where I found my love for women’s health.
 This continued as I travelled and nursed in London, England and then in Vancouver, Canada.

 My love of working with babies grew when I started working as a Public Health Nurse for the 0-5 age group in Vancouver.
 One of my roles was supporting new parents and babies in their home.
 This care was collaborated with GPs, Obstetricians and Midwives.
 At first, I simply enjoyed the baby cuddles and being involved within a community, then I learnt to love and value witnessing families’ progress through their own heart-warming transformation.
 I served many diverse families, with mums and dads, just mums or just dads, adoptions, surrogacy, IVF, young mums, single mums, and fostering.